 John mentioned that he took the Club laptop home for his wife to examine (she has technical expertise).
 He reported that the laptop was at least 7 years old and had not been updated in its softwares, etc. for years.

 Discussion turned to identifying a new laptop with HDMI and USB connection slots that also was powerful enough for contemporary software.
-Additionally, remote speakers with Bluetooth capabilities should be included in new equipment search.
+Additionally, remote speakers with Bluetooth capabilities should be included in a new equipment search.

 New Business